 It’s that good.

-TFD is feeling unusually magnanimous today towards His beloved Citizens and as such, I shall indeed share this recipe before I’ve shuffled off this mortal coil!
+So, on that happy note, I shall indeed share this recipe before I’ve shuffled off this mortal coil!

 Jambalaya is a Louisiana origin dish of Spanish and French (especially Provençal cuisine) influence, consisting mainly of meat and vegetables mixed with rice.